Ferdinand57/test_repo/README.md

 <!-- External Style Sheet -->
 <link rel="stylesheet" href="styles.css">
 ```

-Styles from external and internal style sheets have a lower priority than inline styles but will override browser defaults.

 Browser Default: If no styles are provided, the browser applies its default styles to elements.
 These are the lowest in priority and are only used when no other styles are specified.